Due to the coronavirus situation, members are now working from home. To find out more, please visit ‘Members community page’.

 Members on our summer visit to the Tate, Liverpool, 2019

-Our next exhibition, when members exhibit their art work will be October 2019
+Members exhibited their art work October 2019

 Members found this exhibition extremely valuable, as it allowed them to gather inspiration and possibly come up with ideas of their own.
 Keith Haring was very much an artist of his time, dealing with social issues of his generation.
 He lived and painted in New York, with other emerging artists such as Andy Warhol.
 Haring's short life ended when he contracted AIDS.